kaeden-bryer/PersonalWebsite/blog/content/posts/Welcome-To-Kaedens-Blog.md

 +++
 date = '2025-11-22T22:18:45-05:00'
 draft = false
-title = 'Welcome To Kaedens Blog (first published June 2024)'
+title = 'Welcome to Kaedens Blog (first published June 2024)'
 +++

 The passage of time is sneaking up on me.
 I'm now 20 years old.
 Whereas pre-college each year was easy to separate because I was growing in body and brain, I'm now reaching a point where I'm not going to become noticeably smarter each year, only more knowledgeable.
 My intelligence and personality have hit a point where they may remain for the foreseeable future.
 And this is disorienting, because this is the first time in my life this has happened.